mpenet/pact/README.md

-  forms against a set of conformers we hold internally (that you can extend yourself), so that you can destructure from the conform call (ex grab argument values, or anything really) in order to then generate the appropriate openapi data via a supplied function.
+  forms against a set of conformers we hold internally (that you can extend yourself), so that you can destructure from the conform call (ex grab argument values, or anything really) in order to then generate the appropriate openapi data via a supplied function. `pact` comes with a number of useful predicate parsers that allow to generate correct schemas for common cases (numercic comparaisons, length bounds and so on).

 * **spec aliases chains**: we ensure that alias chains are understood and walk them up trying to find the first spec key that will allow json-schema